Jamie-B22/ITC_Data_Mining_Project/readme.md

 3. When the scraper is run, it will ask the user for a 'MySQL username' and 'MySQL password'.
 Enter credentials at this point that have read and write access to the `goodreads_data` database you have created on your localhost.

+#### Requirements Install:
+#### Linux
+1. From the directory the requirements.txt file is located in, run command `pip3 install --user -r requirements.txt`
+2. If there are issues with the installation of the `mysqlclient` library:
+    - If you are on a 64 bit machine ensure that you have the latest 64 bit version of Python3
+   - Run commands `sudo apt-get install libmysqlclient-dev`, `sudo apt-get install python3-dev` and `sudo apt-get install gcc` to install these packages.

+#### Windows
+1. Run command `pip install -r requirements.txt`.
+2. If there are issues with the installation of the `mysqlclient` library:
+    - If you are on a 64 bit machine ensure that you have the latest 64 bit version of Python3

 ### Authors
 - Jamie Bamforth <a href="https://github.com/Jamie-B22"> @Jamie-B22 </a>
 - Jordan Ribbans <a href="https://github.com/jordanribbans"> @jordanribbans </a>